matthewmartin117/matthewmartin117.github.io/index.md

 Currently pursuing a Bachelor's degree in Computer Science at the University of Colorado Boulder, with a solid foundation in biology from James Madison University.
 As a Software Engineer Intern at AstraZeneca, contributed to designing and developing a C#/.NET Windows Forms application that replaced a legacy tool for importing and normalizing experimental data into SQL Server.
 Core competencies include .NET Framework, SQL Server, and data engineering, with a focus on creating scalable and maintainable solutions.
 I am passionate about concepts like AI, Machine Learning, and using them in healthcare.

+**Career Goals**

+I aim to pursue a career at the intersection of computer science and life sciences, building AI and data-driven tools that improve healthcare outcomes.
+My long-term goal is to develop software and machine learning solutions for biotech, health tech, or pharmaceutical organizations, while continuing to grow as a researcher and engineer.

 [View Projects](#projects) | [Download Resume](assets/resumes/AIresume.pdf)

 ---